rezaakb/napari-seedseg/README.md

 1. Launch napari and open the image you want to segment.
 Please note that the plugin only supports 2D Greyscale images.
 You can select sample images in this path `File -> Open Sample -> napari -> Cell`.
 2. Go to the `Plugins` menu and select the `napari-seedseg: SeedSeg`.
 3. In the segmentation plugin window, after selecting image layer, please select the desired tolerance level and click `Confirm` to initialize contour and segmentation layers, and the method with given tolerance.
 4. Now, you can move your mouse over the image to visualize the segments.
+Note: You should be in the "Segmentation Layer".
 5. Double click on each segment to add it to the Segmentation Layer.
 6. To refine the segmentation, repeat step 3 and adjust the tolerance level as needed.